Day-Hawk/connect-four/README.md

 ```
 ----

-Or if docker is installed:
+🐳 If docker is installed:
 <br>
 Use this start file:
 ```